mahdihoumanii/glas/README.md

 ## Future developments

-- Removing extend.py and make integral mathematica dependence to the minimal
+- Removing extend.py and reduce mathematica dependence to the minimal.
-- Adding FormFactor projection methods and full reconstruction via Finite Field methods
+- Adding FormFactor projection methods and full reconstruction via Finite Field methods.
 - Solving the master integrals via differential equations in Epsilon factorised basis and systematic expansion.

 **Note**: MultivariateApart and FermatTools are already bundled in `mathematica/scripts/` and loaded automatically by GLAS Mathematica scripts—no separate installation required.